ironhack-labs/lab-react-tweets/README.md

 **Render the component**

-When done, import the `Actions` component and render it in the `Tweet.js` like this:
+When done, import the `Actions` component and render it in the `Tweet.jsx` like this:

 ```jsx
 // ...